Home » WaterRower Natural Rowing Machine Review

 • Comfortable seat & handle

-• Variable resistance adjustment determined by rowing intensity
+• Variable resistance adjustment determined by how fast you row

-• Can further adjust rowing experience by adding/ subtracting water
+• Can further adjust the intensity level by adding/ subtracting water

-• Can link S4 monitor to computer for advanced features
+• Can link S4 to a computer for advanced features

 Cons: